irods/irods_docs/docs/plugins/composable_resources.md

 A passthru resource can have one and only one child.

+Nondeterministic behavior will occur if a passthru resource is configured with more than one child.
+The plugin will take action on whichever child is returned by the catalog.

 ### Expected

 A few other coordinating resource types have been brainstormed but are not functional at this time: